hatredholder/.dotfiles/README.md

 <h1 align="center"><i><u>~/.dotfiles</u></i></h1>

-<p align="center">:evergreen_tree: Your dotfiles are about how you personalize your own system.
-These are mine. :evergreen_tree: </p>
+<p align="center">🌲 Your dotfiles are about how you personalize your own system.
+These are mine. 🌲 </p>

 ## :eyes: Showcase